Surly Brewing Co. to close its destination beer hall in Minneapolis

 "Today is another dark day, in a dark year," said Surly owner Omar Ansari.
 "This space is built for a lot of people, for socializing and getting together with friends.
 That's not the way the world is working right now.
 There's a pandemic going on, and there's just no way for places like ours to make it in a COVID world."

-Surly’s 350-seat beer hall, beer garden, pizzeria, events center and retail store all will close.
+The announcement that Surly's 350-seat beer hall, beer garden, pizzeria, events center and retail store all will close came a day after Butcher & the Boar in downtown Minneapolis closed its doors.

+"In the last 24 hours, two groundbreaking hospitality businesses have been forced to close as this industry continues to collapse," said Liz Rammer, chief executive of Hospitality Minnesota.
+"We've already seen other permanent closure announcements ramp up, and we fear this is just the beginning as we face the coming lean fall and winter months."

+A survey done by Hospitality Minnesota found that 40% of hospitality businesses in the state are in danger of closing by the end of the year under the current working conditions.

 "We were busy," said Ansari.
 "But despite all of the hard work of everyone on the team, when we ran the July numbers, we discovered that we weren't profitable.
 We didn't make any money this summer.
 That's how restaurants work, they make their money in the summer so they can make it through the winter."